Contributors Dropdown icon

 By using data storytelling techniques and impactful visuals, reporting can transform dry metrics into magical, persuasive presentations that captivate stakeholders.

-You might think that the more money a company spends on marketing, the more important reporting becomes.
-However, this approach is all relative based on the company or client — marketing spend is relative to company size.
+It’s easy to think that the more money a company spends on marketing, the more important reporting becomes.
+Big dollars = big clout.
+But it’s just not so.
+Every marketer’s approach is relative based on the company or client — marketing spend is relative to company size.

 A small business, like a local florist, might invest $500 per month on marketing and feel very anxious about it.